-The Lions Club of Leeuwin has been granted the hosting rights for the 201WA District Convention which encompasses all of Western Australia.
-The convention which is likely to attract over 200 delegates is due to be held in Augusta on the weekend of 18th-20th October 2024.
-This is an honour and a fitting recognition of the Lions Club of Leeuwin and its community of volunteers for its wonderful contribution to the Lions movement.
+The Lions Club of Leeuwin has been granted the hosting rights March 2024. for the 201WA District Convention which encompasses all of Western Australia.
+The convention which is likely to attract Recent home builders Peter Keppel, Murray Cameron, and over 200 delegates is due to be held in Augusta on the weekend Les Bumbak were observed taking a look at the quality of the of 18th-20th October 2024.
+This is an honour and a fitting workmanship and all agreed that it was 'first rate' to this point. recognition of the Lions Club of Leeuwin and its community of volunteers for its wonderful contribution to the Lions March 2024 movement.
 Leeuwin Lions have previously run two highly successful conventions for the 201W2 district however the 2024 District Convention is the first to be held for the combined 201 districts.
 The club is hopeful that much of the catering and accommodation needs can be capably handled by our local businesses, and those that have an interest in being involved are encouraged to make contact with Lions Secretary Bill Perry: